-Usually, if you’ve charged your customers less VAT than you’ve paid on your purchases, HM Revenue & Customs (HMRC) repay you the difference.
+Usually, if you’ve charged your customers less VAT than you’ve paid on your purchases, HM Revenue and Customs (HMRC) repay you the difference.

 When you complete the boxes on your VAT Return, the information you enter will show you the: